Cub Scout Leaders

 Effective January 1, 2018, previous courses of Basic Adult Leader Outdoor Orientation (BALOO) and Outdoor Leader Skills for Webelos Leaders (OWLS) have been combined into the new Basic Adult Leader Outdoor Orientation (BALOO) course.

-participants must attend both weekends
+All participants are required to attend both weekends

 About Wood Badge